Skip to main content

 UNDERSTANDING THE IMPACT OF CBD

-Living with CBD presents a range of challenges that can profoundly affect daily activities and independence.
+Living with Corticobasal Degeneration presents a range of challenges that can profoundly affect daily activities and independence.
 This progressive neurological disorder impacts various aspects of physical and cognitive functioning, leading to significant lifestyle changes and dependence on others.
 This section provides insights into how CBD affects daily life, accompanied by personal testimonials from individuals navigating these challenges.

 Impact on Daily Activities